About the Author of this Website

 I have since recovered from multiple addictions and view addiction as a symptom of unresolved trauma.

-(Although maybe it is a symptom of amino acid deficiency, which can also be a symptom of trauma.)
+(Although, maybe it is a symptom of amino acid deficiency - but that can also be a symptom of trauma.)

-After college, I studied Reiki for 4 years along with several other energy healing modalities.
+After college, I studied Reiki for 4 years and dabbled in several other energy healing modalities.

-For decades, I did a ton of inner work - self-reflection, journaling, meditating, daydreaming, reflecting on life,
+For decades, I did a ton of inner work - self-reflection, reflecting deeply on life, journaling, meditation, daydreaming,

-deep soul-searching.
-I went through several dark nights of the soul, and transformed many breakdowns into breakthroughs.
+I went through several dark nights of the soul and transformed many breakdowns into breakthroughs.

-All of my recovery and healing efforts yielded postitive results and growth,
+All of my recovery and healing efforts yielded many postitive results and growth,

-but my overall physical health and emotional maturity levels remained fairly low.
+but my overall physical health and emotional maturity levels still remained fairly low.

 My real trauma healing finally began at the end of 2017 when I started to learn how to

-uncover and resolve past trauma and got a mentor who could guide me on that path.
+uncover and resolve past trauma.
+A mentor appeared, who could guide me on that path.

-I finally started to gain traction untangling my root issues.
+And I finally started to gain traction with untangling my root issues.

 As I liberated parts of my psyche that had been frozen in time,